Quality and care safety policy

 You can also help us to lower the risk of care-related infection and avoid the dissemination of germs in the environment by abiding by a few simple hygiene rules:

-- hand hygiene: sanitising solutions are there for your use!
-Use them before and after meals, after going to the toilet or wiping your nose, when you leave your room and when you return there (if your hands are dirty, use water and soap),
+- hand hygiene: sanitising gel is also there for you to use – before and after meals, after going to the toilet or wiping your nose, when you leave and when you return to your room (if your hands are dirty, please wash them with soap and water),

-- coughing and sneezing: cover your mouth with your hand or a disposable handkerchief, place used handkerchiefs in the waste bin, wear a surgical mask outside of your room if you cough a lot (ask caregivers for masks),
+- couging or sneezing: cover your mouth with your hand or a single-use handkerchief, throw soiled handkerchiefs in the waste bin, wear a surgical mask outside your room if you are coughing a lot (ask the care team),

-- The handling of catheters, urinary catheters, dressings, etc. increases the risk of contamination.
-If you are uncomfortable with any of the above, please inform the care team so that the necessary measures can be taken,
+- touching venous or urinary catheters, dressings, etc. increases the risk of contamination.
+If you are feeling uncomfortable with any of these devices, please inform the care team and the necessary measures will be taken,

-- You may be given special instructions depending on the reason for your hospitalisation or your state of health: for your health and your safety, please follow them.
+- special instructions may be given to you depending on the reason for your hospitalisation or your state of health: for your health and safety, please follow them.